Halogenetic/thib-frontend/README.md

 # Thib App Frontend

-Front-end side of an online gaming app
+Front-end side of an online gaming app in React with Tailwind

 [Deployed here
 ](https://thib-games.netlify.app/)